ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 </div>

 <!--
-At Canon, I was part of Canon Medical Informatics, building a software for 3D visualization of medical images such as CT and MRI datasets.

 The image you see on the screen is a sample output of that software, showing a CT Carotids Angiogram dataset taken as part of the stroke work-up process to find potential occlusions in head and neck blood vessels.

-Now I don't have any medical background but I loved working at Canon and on this software.
-We had this sign in our lobby that read "What we do matters".
-And it was true.
-We were literally saving lives.
-And I was fortunate to be part of a small team of highly accomplished software engineers in charge of improving the quality of our overall codebase, maintaining our core libraries and the lower-level components of our software such as our data ingestion pipeline.

-This was challenging work.
+Building this image is challenging work.
 Because medical imaging datasets are a set 2D images taken at different points of space and time.
 It takes significant engineering work to construct the 3D object you see here that the user can interact with.
 -->

 ---